isomerpages/nyp-sirs/_digital-programmes/5t-omni-commerce-retail.md

 <h4>Outline</h4>

 - Developing an effective Omni-commerce strategy
-    - Identify the 5 key future trends, 7 key technology enablements and cross border trade</p>
+    - Identify the 5 key future trends, 7 key technology enablements and cross border trade
 - Applying key success tools in the new Omni-commerce business
-    - Use real time analytic of management consoles, streamline platforms mechanism and KPI to lead your Omni-commerce team intelligently</p>
+    - Use real time analytic of management consoles, streamline platforms mechanism and KPI to lead your Omni-commerce team intelligently
 - Re-designing your organization structure
-    - Adopt the blue and red ocean middle game strategy to build a highly competent team in the new digital environment</p>
+    - Adopt the blue and red ocean middle game strategy to build a highly competent team in the new digital environment
 - Building an integrated supply chain for new retail & value chain
-    - Create a seamless customer experience from in-store sales personnel to backend logistics with an integrated supply chain strategy</p>
+    - Create a seamless customer experience from in-store sales personnel to backend logistics with an integrated supply chain strategy
 - Big data driven market sizing, product & pricing driven traffic and conversion
-    - Understand how to leverage an AI system to execute creative marketing, product development and pricing strategy effectively</p>
+    - Understand how to leverage an AI system to execute creative marketing, product development and pricing strategy effectively
 - Creating effective Omni-commerce marketing campaigns and understand new millennial mobile marketing
-    - Attract new millennials who are savvy to buy online and offline via rhythm promotional activities</p>
+    - Attract new millennials who are savvy to buy online and offline via rhythm promotional activities
 - Developing social media strategy and KPI
-    - Create winning social commerce strategy to drive traffic and sales</p>
+    - Create winning social commerce strategy to drive traffic and sales

 <h4>Who Should Attend</h4>